Types of work-integrated learning

 TAFE practical placements

-Faculty based programs
+School based programs

 Students undertaking a placement which is part of a 'for credit' course which is assessed as a part of their course learning outcomes and form credit for part of their degree must meet with academic staff and the external provider prior to completing the placement and applying for credit.

-Credit must be obtained by the student for this activity to ensure the University and External Provider are complying with the Fair Work Act rules around unpaid placements.
+Credit must be obtained by the student for this activity to ensure the University and external provider are complying with the Fair Work Act rules around unpaid placements.
 Please note, that although there are outputs which might be useful to the organisation, students are not qualified, therefore the quality and use of the outputs cannot be guaranteed and should not be used to replace paid employees or consultants.
 We encourage all potential external providers to make their own enquiries with the Fair Work Ombudsman to reduce risks to the organisation when offering these types of opportunities.

-Opportunities are promoted to students through the Student Development and Community team, although External Providers are encouraged to make enquiries with Fair Work to ensure that the opportunities are genuine volunteering positions and should not be paid employer/ employee relationships.
+Opportunities are promoted to students through the Student Development and Community team, although external providers are encouraged to make enquiries with Fair Work to ensure that the opportunities are genuine volunteering positions and should not be paid employer/ employee relationships.
 This includes 'not for profit' organisations.
 Further information is available through the Student Development and Community website.

 Students who undertake a project which is not suitable for a credit assignment and enquiries made with the Fair Work Ombudsman confirm that the opportunity is not classified as a volunteer opportunity, the other option is to undertake this opportunity as a paid employment opportunity.
-In this case, the organisation’s relationship with the student is as an employee and External Providers therefore have the opportunity to expect a quality and usable outcome as they will be required to pay relevant award wages to the student.
+In this case, the organisation’s relationship with the student is as an employee and external providers therefore have the opportunity to expect a quality and usable outcome as they will be required to pay relevant award wages to the student.

-Federation University’s CareerHub system is the portal for paid employment opportunities and allows employers to register and access the system at their convenience to advertise vacancies.
+FedUni’s CareerHub system is the portal for paid employment opportunities and allows employers to register and access the system at their convenience to advertise vacancies.